 VSO Modern Slavery Statement

-VSO is committed to ensure that there are no instances of modern slavery or human trafficking occurring within the organisation or that of its supply chains.
+VSO is committed to ensuring that there are no instances of modern slavery or human trafficking occurring within its global organisation or its supply chains.
 It has a strict zero tolerance approach.

 VSO is focused on ethical and responsible business practice in our global supply chains and will continue to review and improve in this area.